David-Durst/csknow/theory/queries.md

     1. context - everyone playing CSGO feels like they get robbed all the time by bad netcode not counting hits.
 Let's see if this happerns
     1. Type of query - Aggregation of spatio-temporal events
     1. Efficient Implementation - Join shots with tick table, then for each shot check if vector-rectangle intersection works for each player, then aggregate.
+1. How often do peoople "bait" - assuming a maximum velocity of v, if I was no more than (t * v) distance away from being able to see the opponent when my teammate was at least (t * v - alpha) distance away (alpha is fuzzyness factor) and I choose not to move to line ofsite, that's a bait
 1. How do people peek with different AK vs other weapons?
 For 2-3 corners of interest, for each time a player peeks those corners, find the most similar trajectory with another weapon leading up to getting to that corner, and see how the trajectories diverge
     1. context - Do people play differently with different weapons?
 Let's understand how weapon causes game decisions